VachaLab/gorder-manual/src/other_structure.md

 In rare cases where `gorder` cannot read your input TPR file, or if no TPR file is available, you can provide the system structure and topology using alternative file formats. `gorder` supports GRO, PDB, and PQR files as structure files.

-For example, the following YAML input file is valid if the provided PDB file includes a [connectivity section](https://www.wwpdb.org/documentation/file-format-content/format33/sect10.html) *(and has fewer than 100,000 atoms due to PDB format limitations)*:
+For example, the following configuration YAML file is valid if the provided PDB file includes a [connectivity section](https://www.wwpdb.org/documentation/file-format-content/format33/sect10.html) *(and has fewer than 100,000 atoms due to PDB format limitations)*:

 ```yaml
 structure: system.pdb